Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

 (see \cite[Lemma~A1]{Johnson_Barron_CLT} for another proof).
 Substituting this into \eqref{eq:Fisher_dist_Gs_step1}, we get \eqref{eq:Fisher_dist_Gs}. \end{enumerate} We are now in a position to prove the following result of Carlen \cite{Carlen_LSI}:

-\begin{proposition} Let $Y$ be a real-valued random variable with a smooth density $p_Y$, such that $J(Y) < \infty$ and $\expectation Y^2 < \infty$.
-Then the following statements are equivalent: \begin{enumerate} \item Gaussian log-Sobolev inequality, $D(P_Y \| G) \le \frac{1}{2} \; I(P_Y \| G)$. \item Stam's inequality, $N(Y)J(Y) \ge 1$. \end{enumerate} \end{proposition} \begin{remark} Carlen's original derivation in \cite{Carlen_LSI} requires $p_Y$ to be in the Schwartz space $\cS(\reals)$ of infinitely differentiable functions, all of whose derivatives vanish sufficiently rapidly at infinity.
+\begin{proposition} The following statements are equivalent to hold for the class of real-valued random variables $Y$ with a smooth density $p_Y$, such that $J(Y) < \infty$ and $\expectation Y^2 < \infty$: \begin{enumerate} \item Gaussian log-Sobolev inequality, $D(P_Y \| G) \le \frac{1}{2} \; I(P_Y \| G)$. \item Stam's inequality, $N(Y)J(Y) \ge 1$. \end{enumerate} \end{proposition} \begin{remark} Carlen's original derivation in \cite{Carlen_LSI} requires $p_Y$ to be in the Schwartz space $\cS(\reals)$ of infinitely differentiable functions, all of whose derivatives vanish sufficiently rapidly at infinity.
 In comparison, the regularity conditions of the above proposition are much weaker, requiring only that $P_Y$ has a differentiable and absolutely continuous density, as well as a finite second moment. \end{remark}